branzanger/CSE15L-LabReports/lab1.md

 The working directory was /home.\
 The cd command with a file as an argument will not work as a file is not a directory. \
 The output was an error as cd (change directory) only works on directories and \
-is used to navigate through different directories
+is used to navigate through different directories.

 ### `ls`
 1. No args